+Understanding Penal Code 3455 PC | Post Release Community Supervision may be important if you or a loved one are getting released.
 Prior to the passage of Assembly Bill 109 in 2011, convicted felons released from prison were placed on parole.
 This meant that a released felon would be required to check in with a parole officer who could monitor their adherence to the terms of their release from prison.

-However, AB 109 formed a new type of condition for certain felons: Post-Release Community Supervision (PRCS).
+However, AB 109 created a new condition for certain felons: Postrelease Community Supervision (PRCS).
 Essentially, PRCS means that the local county takes on the responsibility of supervising the released felon rather than the state.
+It is a type of supervision with modifications.
+Talk to your Burbank criminal defense lawyer from the Simmrin Law Group to understand how this supervisory condition can be revoked or adjusted.

 General Information About the PRCS Program

-When Post-Release Community Supervision Is Required
+When Postrelease Community Supervision Is Required

 Almost every felon who is released from prison after serving their court-ordered time will be subject to PRCS.
 The only exceptions are high-level felonies such as violent crimes and sexual offenses.